kyletothemoon holistic health blog

 Some researchers, however, suggest that certain individuals might possess a unique sensitivity to electromagnetic fields, possibly due to genetic factors or pre-existing health conditions.
 This hypothesis remains under investigation, to understand why some people might react adversely to electromagnetic exposures that most people can tolerate.

 My personal opinion?
 I believe EHS is a very real thing.
 I know from the studies that we do have, that electromagnetic field radiation will exacerbate an existing weakness in the bodily systems.
-This can lead to many other flare-ups, chain reactions, and disease within the body.
+This can lead to many other flare-ups, chain reactions, and diseases within the body.
 I have spent hours discussing this with Mike and others who suffer from EHS.

 Conclusion